 The artificial intelligence (AI) industry in Vietnam is still developing but it has also become one of the IT-related industries with strong potential.

-The country sees a robust application of AI to many sectors including education, agriculture, healthcare, transport, human resources, e-commerce and others.
+The country sees a robust application of AI to many sectors including education, agriculture, healthcare, transport, human resources, e-commerce, and others.

 In 2018 alone, education technology (Edtech) in Vietnam has gained US$55 million in total investments – thanks to the Edtech centers being able to close the gap between traditional education settings and learning requirements.

-Since the 90s, Vietnam has a relatively open economy and has been ranked one of the easiest countries in Southeast Asia to do business.
+Since the 90s, Vietnam has had a relatively open economy and has been ranked one of the easiest countries in Southeast Asia to do business.
 Cekindo would like to help investors from all around the world to enjoy this high level of economic freedom in Vietnam by setting their companies in the country to start investing.

 For foreign investors wishing to establish a presence and operations in Vietnam, the most common forms of incorporation are foreign-owned companies and representative offices.
 Cekindo’s business setup service in Vietnam can help your new business to gain the best possible chance of success and prosperity.